Tag Archives: Unemployment

 Minneapolis/St.Paul MN, Twin Cities Unemployment Rate August 2011 – released 9/28/2011

-The Metropolitan Area unemployment rates were released by the St Louis Federal Reserve this evening for August 2011.
-We know the State of Minnesota held at 7.2% unemployment rate for August, but now we can see how our local real … Continue reading
+We know the State of Minnesota held at 7.2% unemployment rate for August, but now we can see how our local real estate market is doing with the unemployment rate.

 Filed under Uncategorized